osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 # PI Adapter for Azure Event Hubs performance best practices

-The performance of an adapter, and PI Adapter for Azure Event Hubs specifically, depends upon a number of factors, such as egress limits, data shape, and data selections.
-Use the following performance guidelines and best practices when setting up an adapter.
+The performance of an adapter, PI Adapter for Azure Event Hubs, specifically, depends upon a number of factors, like egress limits, data shape, and data selections.
+Use the following performance guidelines and best practices when you set up an adapter.

 ## Egress limits